Bella Tromba

 Bella Tromba are an all-female trumpet quartet founded in 2004.
 The four founding members all studied at the Royal Academy of Music in London.
+The original members were Jo Harris (Trumpet), Vickie Curran, Nicole Lyons and Clare Helsdon.

 They regularly appear at the UK's leading music festivals including Cheltenham, Harrogate, and Henley and are particularly active in the commissioning of new works for brass and trumpet quartet.

 The group perform on different types of trumpet including bass trumpet, flugel, piccolo, Bflat, C, Eflat and D trumpets.

-They are past winners of the Park Lane Group Young Artists award and are currently Selected Artists for Making Music.
+They are past winners of the Park Lane Group Young Artists award and are Selected Artists for Making Music.
 They performed as Live Music Now artists from 2005-2010.

 They regularly appear on BBC Radio 3's In Tune programme with Sean Rafferty, and in 2007 performed and recorded with American rapper and producer Kanye West.

 In 2010 they performed at the International Women's Brass Conference in Toronto.